-We don’t know about the impending recession, but finance leaders will have something to cheer about in 2019.
-With expense data of hundreds or maybe thousand employees every day, expense analytics will become a routine activity.
+We don’t know about the impending recession, but finance leaders will have something to cheer about.
+With expense data of hundreds or maybe thousands of employees every day, expense analytics will become a routine activity.
 With the data that expense analytics provides, executives can run reports on risk exposure from policy violations.
 They can also drill down to the expenses reported by a specific individual or department.
 This will allow firms to take appropriate action and control expenses as and when they happen.

 Other insights into the numbers, can be used to optimize operations and accurately allocate expenses to deals.
 This, in turn, will help determine the actual profitability of deals and provide insights into sales performance.
 Analytics helps you understand the spending trends, category-wise spend patterns, frequently associated vendors, and more.
 These insights can help companies negotiate for bulk discounts with their employees’ most preferred vendors, and more.

-With a significant emphasis on optimizing spends, we believe expense analytics will become indispensable to expense management in 2019.
+With a significant emphasis on optimizing spends, we believe expense analytics will become indispensable to expense management.

 Expense software trumps manual management

 According to a 2019 Paystream Advisors report, 35% of companies still use a manual based expense reporting system.
 Another 23% of companies use ERP solutions with in-built expense reporting.
-Co-incidentally, businesses which use these solutions, still face reimbursement delays.
-Moreover, companies which rely on manual and ERP based expense management have no visibility into employee expenses.
+Co-incidentally, businesses that use these solutions, still face reimbursement delays.
+Moreover, companies that rely on manual and ERP based expense management have no visibility into employee expenses.
 They also lack control to mitigate risks from these expenses.